 5-1.
-FinCEN Identifier
+Individual FinCEN

-One individual could be a beneficial owner and/or company applicant for multiple reporting companies, and thus need to submit BOI for multiple reporting companies.
-Though there is no requirement to obtain a FinCEN Identifier ("FinCEN ID"), such individual can choose to apply for a FinCEN ID, a unique identifying number issued to an individual by FinCEN.
-With the FinCEN ID, such individual can report his or her FinCEN ID only in future BOIRs, instead of submitting BOI repeatedly for each reporting company.
+One individual could be a "beneficial owner" and/or company applicant for multiple reporting companies, and such individual may find it cumbersome to have to submit the same BOI multiple times.
+Though there is no requirement to obtain a FinCEN Identifier ("FinCEN ID"), a unique identifying number issued to such an individual by FinCEN, compliance will be more convenient if they obtain a FinCEN ID because they will then only need to report their FinCEN ID in lieu of their detailed BOI in the future.
+Any individual who wishes to apply for an individual FinCEN ID can follow the Step-by-Step Instructions provided by FinCEN to apply for one.

-Note that FinCEN ID applicants still need to submit BOI when applying for the FinCEN ID, and the FinCEN ID holders are subject to ongoing reporting obligations to report corrected or updated BOI when there is any accuracy or change to the previously reported BOI for FinCEN ID application purposes.
-Any individual who wishes to apply for a FinCEN ID can follow the instructions below to apply for one:
+Please also note that individual FinCEN ID applicants still need to submit BOI when applying for an individual FinCEN ID, and the individual FinCEN ID holders are still subject to ongoing reporting obligations to report updated or correct BOI when there is any change to inaccuracy in the previously reported BOI for individual FinCEN ID application purposes: